DiscoRiver/clinic/definitions.md

 I believe that once we erode all semantics, at the base level all CLI applications can be defined with just two categories;

-a. (subordinate) Relies on an API not native to the CLI binary
+a. (subordinate) Relies on an API not native to the CLI binary.

 b. (superior) Relies on it's internal API only

 For easy reference, I've simplified the definitions into "subordinate" and "superior" application types.